 The French press not only helps make a great pot of coffee, there is something very meditative in the whole brewing process.
 The “set it and forget it” ease of most drip coffee makers definitely has its advantages: speed, less work for the user, the ability to brew larger amounts of coffee.
 But while you gain efficiency, you lose a connection to the coffee.

 1. Grind your beans, leaving them a bit more large and coarse than you may be used to seeing.
+This means a “coarse” grind if you have that option on your grinder.
 You will want approximately 1 tablespoon of grounds per cup.
 Dump them into the bottom of the French press.

 2. Use a kettle to boil your water.
 You want to let it sit for a couple of minutes after boiling before adding it to the press.
+(Unless you’re at high altitude, such as in Colorado – in that case, it doesn’t need to cool.)
 Don’t fret too much about temperature, but most coffee geeks recommend 180-20o degrees Fahrenheit.

 3. Pour the hot water into the French press, slowly covering all of the coffee grounds as you fill it up.
 Immediately stir the grounds to give the mixture a nice uniformity.